Elm8116/mlops-example-for-virtual-rpi/README.md

       ```sudo openvpn --config ~/Downloads/AVH_config.ovpn```

-If you are on Mac OS or Windows OS, follow the steps in this [article](https://intercom.help/arm-avh/en/articles/6131455-connecting-to-the-vpn) to connect to your virtual device
+If you are on macOS or Windows OS, follow the steps in this [article](https://intercom.help/arm-avh/en/articles/6131455-connecting-to-the-vpn) to connect to your virtual device

 ### Set up Docker Hub
 1. Install Docker on Virtual Raspberry Pi 4